andytill/erlyberly/README.md

 ##### Get notified of crash reports

 When an OTP process dies it generates a crash report which is typically logged to a file by lager or sasl.
-Erlyberly acts as another crash report handler and displays the number in red  of crash reports next to the `Crash Report` button.
+Erlyberly acts as another crash report handler and displays the number of crash reports in red, next to the `Crash Report` button.

 ![you cannot see the beautiful screen shot](doc/crash-report-button.png)